aaycock/blog/_posts/2021-07-02-homeassistant-supervisor-bridge-support.markdown

 I've been working on a fix that I plan to PR in the homeassistant code base.
 Here are the details if you'd like to try.

-For this example, I'll assume you already have a working HomeAssistant install in place with Supervior installed.
+For this example, I'll assume you already have a working HomeAssistant install in place with Supervisor installed.
 This example is taken from a Kali-based linux distro, but the docker steps should be consistent across platforms.

 SSH to instance
 ```